 What Comes Next

 The Macomb County contempt proceedings are scheduled for June 8, 2026.
 The federal matter, Lindke v.
 King et al, No. 2:22-cv-11767, continues in the Eastern District of Michigan before Judge Leitman.
-The Michigan Court of Appeals matter, No. 380599, is pending.
+The Michigan Court of Appeals matter, No. 380599, which the Court of Appeals declined to hear.
 AGC File No. 25-2363, assigned to Senior Counsel Cora Morgan, remains open.

 Clutch Justice will continue to cover each of these proceedings as the record develops.
 The sourcing is the court record.
 The standard is what can be documented.
 The question this piece raises will be answered, eventually, by what the state does next with a record this long and this public.